dinoki-ai/osaurus-music/README.md

 | ------------ | ---------------------------------------------- | ---------- |
 | `open_music` | Open Apple Music (launches or brings to front) | None       |

+## Note on Streaming Tracks

+Due to macOS/AppleScript limitations, **individual streaming tracks** (from Apple Music catalog) may not auto-play when using `play_song`.
+The tool will report `"playing": false` in this case.

+**Recommendation**: Use `play_playlist` for the most reliable playback experience with Apple Music streaming content.
+Playlists work reliably with both local and streaming tracks.

 ## Requirements

 - macOS 15.0 or later
 - Apple Music app installed
+- Apple Music subscription (for streaming content)
 - Automation permission (granted when first used)

 ## Development